 The M.S. degree in computational science provides two main tracks for students.
-The first path is typically taken by students who are seeking a Ph.D. and also want to complete the M.S. requirements.
-The second path is a professional degree program which gives the student the opportunity to acquire professional skills such as project management in addition to the training in computational science; typically the PSM degree is a terminal degree.
+The first path is typically taken by students who are seeking a Ph.D. in computational science and also want to complete the M.S. requirements.
+The second path is a professional degree program which gives the student the opportunity to acquire professional skills such as project management in addition to the training in computational science.
 Hands-on experience through a summer internship program allows the professional master's student to integrate material learned through coursework with problems of interest to industry and government agencies.
 Both programs require the same core coursework in computational science.

-The PSM program allows students the option to follow the major track which emphasizes the mathematical and computer science aspects of computational science or to specialize their studies in computational methods for bioinformatics.
+The PSM program allows the student the option to follow the major track which emphasizes the mathematical and computer science aspects or to specialize their studies in computational methods for bioinformatics.